This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 Hakone Open Air Museum holds quite a collection of sculptures by Henry Moore.

 Moore’s work can be broadly categorized into three themes: mother and child, reclining figures, and internal/external form.
-Another addition, which came later in his life is: family group.
+Another addition, which came later in his life is a family group theme.
 It reflects Moore’s experience of becoming a father.

 Another famous sculpture, from the series of reclining figures, is Reclining Figure: Arch Leg.
 For me, it emanates power and, at the same time, vulnerability.